 It might not.
 The biggest type of issue faced in Alzheimer's cases is that it really has to be an objective injury.
 If someone's loved one was in a facility to keep them safe and they ended up getting lost or going out and getting hit by a car or ending up in a field where they could not be found for a day or two and they became dehydrated, then in that case it would be clear cut.
 It would be the same with other types of nursing home cases too.
 Cases that involve a fall, in which the person ended up breaking their hip, if there were fall risks but the nursing home did not have the proper fall precautions in place, then those are objective types of issues that would not need somebody's testimony.
 They would not need the demented person's testimony for that, because the result of the situation would show for itself.

 For more information on Signs Of Abuse Or Neglect, a free initial consultation is your best next step.
-Get the information and legal answers you're seeking by calling (219) 874-4878 today.
+Get answers to your questions by calling Guy DiMartino Law at (219) 690-8997.